 </script>

-Reload your page, open the console (Cmd/Ctrl + Option/Alt + J
+Reload your page, open the console (Cmd/Ctrl + Option/Alt + J), and look for [LC Tracking] logs such as:

 Tracker initialized successfully